-There will be a single midterm exam during the semester in early May, and a comprehensive final examination at the end of the semester.
+There will be a single midterm exam during the semester on March 21, and a comprehensive final examination at the end of the semester (presumably, May 1).

 Your grade will be based on the test (20%), homework (40%), final examination (20%), and studio assignments/class participation (20%).